centre-escer-UQAM/CRCM6-GEM5.0/README_developing.md

 > The librarian will have to do this after merging in, or applying patch of,
 > others' contributions.

+> Note: Pushing modifications upstream is not an "easily" reversible operation.
+> You may want to double check your commits and proceed with care.

 Push the MIG super-repos

     migbranch="$(git symbolic-ref --short HEAD)"
     git push origin ${migbranch} && git push --tags origin

 If you have *write permissions* in the original components' Git repositories, you may tag and push individual components.

+**Pushing all components**

 This is a 3 steps process:

     ## Check that branches and tags are as expected before doing the actual push below
     _bin/migsplitsubtree.ksh --dryrun